jome11/Ets1496-15/readme.txt

 #list.append
 insert an element in to the list unlike the insert method it does not modify the existing list it creates a new one
 #list.slice
 slices the list and prints a specific number of element from the specified beginning and end at a specific iteation
+# dict.clear()
+Removes all items from the dictionary, making it empty.
+# dict.update()
+Updates the dictionary with key-value pairs from another dictionary .
+# dictr.fromkeys()
+Creates a new dictionary from a sequence of keys, all assigned the same value.
+# dicr.items()
+Returns a view object that displays a list of a dictionary’s key-value pairs.
+Useful for looping through a dictionary.